Opel Astra: Fourth generation (Astra J – P09; 2009)

 The Astra J is based on the General Motors' Delta II platform, debuted at the 2009 Frankfurt Motor Show in Germany and went on sale in November 2009 as a 2010 model while the 2009 model year was entirely skipped.
 The car has taken most of its styling from the new Opel Insignia, with many of the higher options fitted as standard.
 Full production came on line at Vauxhall's Ellesmere Port Plant at the end of September 2009.
 Deliveries began in December 2009.
 Referred to as the "Astra I", it officially received the "Astra J" name instead to avoid confusing the letter I for the number 1.

 The Astra was developed at Opel's 'International Technical Development Center' (ITDC) in Rüsselsheim and continues Opel's design language, ‘sculptural artistry meets German precision’ first introduced on the Insignia.
 The Astra features a torsion beam rear suspension with Watt's link.
 Infotainment and car navigation systems are supplied by Bosch.

 The Opel Astra came third in the European Car of the Year award in 2010.

-The station wagon version of the Astra - dubbed the 'Sports Tourer' by Opel, debuted at the 2010 Paris Motor Show, and went on sale shortly afterwards, with a starting price of £16,575 for the ES version, then Exclusiv, SRI and SE versions, with the SE costing from £20,345.
-This is cheaper than the previous estate, but has more standard equipment.
+The station wagon version of the Astra - dubbed the 'Sports Tourer' by Opel, debuted at the 2010 Paris Motor Show, and went on sale shortly afterwards, with four trim levels: ES, Exclusiv, SRI and SE.
 The adoption of the "Sports Tourer" name finally brought to an end Opel's traditional "Caravan" designation for its station wagon derivatives.

 The pre-facelift Astra J was briefly sold in Australia under the Opel brand, with its introduction into the Australian market in 2012.
 However, the Opel brand and nameplate subsequently pulled out of the Australian market in 2013 due to poor sales, and later versions of the Astra J, namely the OPC and GTC variant, were sold under the Holden brand name from 2013 onwards.

 Shanghai GM launched the Chinese version of the Opel Astra hatchback, which is badged as the Buick Excelle XT.
 This car went on sale in January 2010.
 Three engines were announced: Ecotec D-VVT 1.6 L, 1.8 L and 1.6 L Turbo.

 The saloon version of the Astra was first presented at the 2012 Moscow International Automobile Salon.
 The 4-door saloon has a number of names depending on market: Buick Excelle GT in China, Buick Verano in North America and Opel Astra sedan/saloon elsewhere.
 This version is not sold in the United Kingdom, although it is available in some other right hand drive markets, such as Ireland (as the: Astra Saloon), Malta, and South Africa.
 Production for the saloon version continued until 2018 after the Astra K was released to supply several markets where saloons are popular, including Turkey.